project-poodle/poodle-appx/README.md

     -- edit app/init.d/init.yaml
        update credentials and mysql connection info

-    $ make build    (this will build both the server and the client)
+    $ make build    (this will build both server and client)

     $ make init     (this will initialize the database)